-If you are the victim of sexual assault, domestic violence, dating violence, stalking, or sexual harassment it is recommended that you:
+If you are the victim of sexual assault, domestic violence, dating violence, or stalking, the following is recommended:

-- Preserve any physical evidence that may prove that an incident of sexual assault, domestic violence, dating violence, stalking, or sexual harassment occurred and/or to obtain a protective order. - You may need to get an immediate medical examination and treatment. - The examination will determine if you need treatment for injuries or sexually transmitted diseases or pregnancy. - The examination will also result in the collection of evidence that can be used to identify and convict your attacker. - You can seek medical attention on your own instead of in conjunction with a report to the police. - The hospital will treat you and collect the necessary evidence. - The hospital will notify the police and rape crisis center on your behalf; however, it is your decision to make if you want them involved. - Even if you do not think that you want to press charges at the time of the medical examination and treatment, it is important to obtain the evidence in case you change your mind at a later date. - You can seek the services of counselors who specialize in assisting victims and the families of victims of these crimes.
+- Preserve any physical evidence that may prove that an incident of sexual assault, domestic violence, dating violence, or stalking occurred and/or to obtain a protective order. - You may need to get an immediate medical examination and treatment. - The examination will determine if you need treatment for injuries or sexually transmitted diseases or pregnancy.

+- The examination will also result in the collection of evidence that can be used to identify and convict your attacker. - You can seek medical attention on your own instead of in conjunction with a report to the police. - The hospital will treat you and collect the necessary evidence. - The hospital will notify the police and rape crisis center on your behalf; however, it is your decision to make if you want them involved. - Even if you do not think that you want to press charges at the time of the medical examination and treatment, it is important to obtain the evidence in case you change your mind at a later date. - You can seek the services of counselors who specialize in assisting victims and the families of victims of these crimes.
 These counselors can give advice, assistance, and accompany you through the process.
 LECOM personnel will assist you in contacting counselor(s) if you request this assistance.
-Counseling services are listed immediately below.
+See the LECOM Title IX Policy for a list of crime victim and other counseling services by LECOM campus.
+In addition to those, LECOM offers the following programs: